-Medical insurance coverage is not provided by the program.
 Students must have medical insurance while participating in the program.
 We require that a copy of your insurance card be provided to the program via SchoolDoc.
-Families without a medical insurance policy must purchase a short-term health insurance for their child.
+Families without a medical insurance policy must purchase a short-term U.S. health insurance policy for their child.